 Perhaps the most significant implementation issue for SCWM is its startup time of nearly 20 seconds on a Pentium III 450 class machine.
 Loading the nearly 20,000 lines of Scheme code at every restart is costly, and wasteful.
-Ideally, we could add an Emacs-like "unexecing" capability to dump the state of a SCWM process that has all of the basic modules loaded.
-Although this will increase the size of the executable, it will also substantially reduce startup delays.
-Fortunately, after startup, SCWM's performance is indistinguishable from other window managers that are written entirely in C.

-Another rich area for future work involves our constraint interface.
-Currently, we only supports constraints among windows.
+To address this, we should add an Emacs-like "unexecing" capability to dump the state of a SCWM process that has all of the basic modules loaded.
+Although this would increase the size of the executable, it also would substantially reduce startup delays.
+Fortunately, after startup, SCWM's performance is indistinguishable from other window managers that are written entirely in C. Another rich area for future work involves our constraint interface.
+Currently, we only support constraints among windows.
 It seems useful to permit the addition of "guide-line" and "guide-point" elements and allow windows to be constrained relative to them.
 These could, for example, be used to ensure that a window stays in the current viewport, or stays in a specific region of the display.
 It would also be intriguing to investigate the possibility of ghost-frame objects that are controlled exclusively by SCWM.
 These window frames could then hold real application windows by dragging them into the frame.
-This feature would permit hierarchically organizing windows, while still allowing full access to the constraint solver for nonhierarchical relationships.
+This feature would permit hierarchically organizing windows, while still allowing full access to the constraint solver for non-hierarchical relationships.